rmccrear/reading-notes/23-react-use-reducer.md

     dispatch({type: DECREMENT});
     ...

-Just like in a REST API you need to write the code that makes changes to the state actually change.
+Just like in a REST API you need to write the code that makes the state actually change.
 On the server, you might do this in a `routes` directory.
-In the case of a React app using useReducer, you can put this in a separate file called `reducers.js`
+In the case of a React app using `useReducer`, you can put this in a separate file called `reducers.js`

     // reducers.js
     const reducer = (state, action) {}